 I love humble, don’t you?
-There’s nothing nicer in the world, than meeting someone who is just terrific in whatever way but doesn’t really know it, or at least if they do, they’re humble about their abilities.
-The trouble is that’s not what I see.
+There’s nothing nicer in the world than meeting someone who is just terrific in whatever way but doesn’t really know it, or at least if they do, they’re humble about their abilities.
+The trouble is, that’s not what I see.
 Instead, everyone wants to be a star.

-A case in point, the other day when I went to one high school in a support role, which to protect privacy, shall remain nameless.
-I went to one of the children’s talent gatherings which they have every so often and I watched a variety of talent, some good and some frankly awful.
-Still, that’s what you expect as it wasn’t a formal event and everybody just wanted to get up and ‘give it a go’ in a supportive atmosphere.
+A case in point: the other day, when I went to one high school in a support role (which, to protect privacy, shall remain nameless), I went to one of the children’s talent gatherings, which they have every so often, and I watched a variety of talent, some good and some frankly awful.
+Still, that’s what you expect as it wasn’t a formal event and everybody just wanted to get up and “give it a go” in a supportive atmosphere.

-You see, I had stayed back while everyone filtered out of the hallway and after this girl had gone about garnering as much praise as she could, I took note of the rapidly forming clusters.
-In several, I heard comments about this teenager and I can tell you, they weren’t all positive.
-Ok, maybe some kids were jealous but there were a lot more I think, that were suffering from feelings induced by the girl herself.
-After all, everybody had performed and she was the only one who was flouncing about garnering all the praise.
-It was a classic case of, in my mom’s wise words, ‘You don’t make yourself feel big by making other people feel small.’
+You see, I had stayed back while everyone filtered out of the hallway, and after this girl had gone about garnering as much praise as she could, I took note of the rapidly forming clusters.
+I heard several comments about this teenager, and I can tell you that they weren’t all positive.
+Okay, maybe some kids were jealous, but I believe there were a lot more who were suffering from feelings caused by the girl herself.
+After all, everybody had performed, and she was the only one who was flouncing about garnering all the praise.
+It was a classic case of, in my mom’s wise words, “You don’t make yourself feel big by making other people feel small.”

-Humility needs to be taught
+Everyone wants to be a star: Humility needs to be taught

-The girl concerned really needed a lesson in humility, that’s clear but the trouble is that if she wanted to be a singer, that kind of mentality is encouraged.
+The girl concerned really needed a lesson in humility, that’s clear, but the trouble is that if she wanted to be a singer, that kind of mentality is encouraged.
 She must be a star!
-And to be a star she must believe in herself.
+And to be a star, she must believe in herself.
 Ok, but surely there’s a difference between believing in your talent and veering off on the highway to self aggrandizement?

 Don’t model star worship